 The student advising begins with the Student Orientation Meeting: you will be told about academic, personal and immigration services that ECI can render for you.
 You will be introduced to the staff who will be responsible for your advisement in different areas.
-Both campuses have also made available to you the following phone number: 1-888-446-5837 (in service 24/7).
-This number is in place so that you can reach ECI after hours in case of emergency or if you have an urgent need.
-The coordinators and the president will give you their cell phone numbers, respectively.
-ECI will assist you with the following academic advice:
+You can call us any time during the day at 972-239-8555;469-872-0069; 214-651-7368 (in service 24/7).
+ECI supports the students in the following areas:

 - Teaching that the discovery of knowledge, personal responsibility, independence, and mutual respect are essential elements of studying at ECI and in colleges and universities in the USA.

 - Assisting with formulating and completing your academic goals;